vindarel/lisp-journey/content/blog/generice-consistent-access-of-data-structures-dotted-path.md

 ---

-Usage will tell how it is useful.
-It isn't to power lispers, I hope it will be to fellow newcomers.
+Usage will tell how it is useful, and
+I hope it will be to fellow newcomers.